lsst-dm/dmtn-031/index.rst

    Also, it would be helpful to move this to higher up the in the algorithm description — say where :math:`delta_{tol}` is coming from before you start using it.
 (Or, perhaps, just add a forward reference to the text above to say that it'll be explained how to calculate it later.)
+[Better?]

 We automatically determine the starting match tolerance :math:`\delta_{tol}` based on the input catalogs.
 To do this, we attempt to find the most similar :math:`N` point patterns based on their sorted :math:`N - 1` spoke lengths.
-We start by ordering the reference and source catalogs in decreasing flux and creating :math:`N` point patterns for a total of :math:`n - N` patterns where :math:`n` is the number of objects in the source or reference catalog.
+We start by ordering the one of catalogs in decreasing flux and creating :math:`N` point patterns for a total of :math:`n - N` patterns where :math:`n` is the number of objects in the source or reference catalog.
 We compute the :math:`N - 1` lengths from brightest object in the pattern to the fainter ones.
-We then sort these distances and attempt to find minimal the two patterns out of the :math:`n - N` total that have the most similar spoke lengths.
-We then average the distance between over the :math:`N - 1` spokes.
+We then sort these distances and attempt to find the two patterns out of the :math:`n - N` total that have the most similar spoke lengths.
+We then average the different distance between over the :math:`N - 1` spokes to compute the starting :math:`\delta_{tol}`.
 We do this both for the reference and source objects and pick the smaller of the two.
 This allows us to set the initial tolerance at a threshold that reduces false positives in the pattern matching as a function of pattern density.

 .. note::